Find Accommodation in South Africa

 This is one of the toughest hikes I’ve done.
 I had to make several unscheduled stops several to rest, much to the annoyance of the fitter hikers in our group.
 Portions of the route are incredibly arduous and I wouldn’t recommend it to anybody who is hoping for a relaxed time in nature.
 Try a Native American sweat lodge instead.

-It is not necessary to reserve day visits but the Swellendam Hiking Trail and accommodation should be reserved in advance.
-Contact Cape Nature on:
+It is not necessary to reserve day visits but the Swellendam Hiking Trail should be reserved in advance.

 National callers: 0861 CAPENATURE (227 362 8873)